-Jesus compares the Holy Spirit to the wind: "The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes" (Jn 3:8).
-Wind cannot be captured or restrained.
-Though elusive and invisible it is nonetheless real.
-Trees swaying, flags fluttering, and dangerous storms make it manifest.
-So with the Holy Spirit.
-He is intangible and invisible but more real and powerful than the most ferocious wind.
-Dorothy Sayers suggests:
+you hear the sound of it, but cannot tell where it comes from and where it goes" (Jn 3:8).
+The wind cannot be captured or restrained though trees swaying, flags fluttering, and dangerous storms make it manifest.
+Wind is elusive of human control and invisible but nonetheless real.
+So it is with the Holy Spirit.
+He is intangible and invisible.
+But He is more real and powerful than the most ferocious wind.
+Dorothy Sayers suggests-